geo-engine/docs/src/operators/interpolation.md

 ## Errors

-If the input resolution is set as "native" but the resolution of the input raster is not known, an error will be thrown.
+If the input resolution is set as "source" but the resolution of the input raster is not known, an error will be thrown.

 ## Example JSON